a fee-based online consultation clinic for Obstetrics & Gynecology

 • The nipples may be edematous and flushed.
 If the breast is greatly engorged, the nipples may appear to be retracted into the surrounding skin.

-• General malaise There may be a general feeling of ill health with loss of appetite, general weakness, fatigue and chills in breast engorgement.
+• General malaise There may be a general feeling of ill health with loss of appetite, general weakness, fatigue and chills.

 Management / Treatment of Breast Engorgement